FAQ

 For full details, see Sawmill Server is Down

 When I run Sawmill on Windows, I get an error: "A required DLL is missing: URLMON.DLL."
+What's going on?

 Install the latest Internet Explorer, and the problem should go away.